slashdd/charm-keystone/README.md

 Overview
 ========

 This charm provides Keystone, the Openstack identity service.
-It's target platform is (ideally) Ubuntu LTS + Openstack.
+Its target platform is (ideally) Ubuntu LTS + Openstack.

 Usage